 Kris Thorson, 360-902-8410

 WDFW offers both traditional and online options to complete the hunter education requirement.
 The traditional classroom experience includes direct person-to-person instruction from certified volunteer instructors.
-This format can be beneficial to younger students, as well as those seeking more time with our highly qualified and passionate instructors.
+This format is especially beneficial to younger students, as well as those seeking more time with our highly qualified and passionate instructors.
 WDFW schedules classes statewide, but due to instructor and facility availability, challenges may arise in locating a class.

-The online course offers the same content, but with the convenience of meeting a student's schedule.
-Students who take the online course are required to complete an in-person field skills evaluation led by certified instructors.
+The online course offers the same content and can be completed according to the student's schedule.
+Students aged 17 and younger who take the online course are required to complete an in-person field skills evaluation led by certified instructors.
 As hunting season approaches, field skills evaluation classes can fill very quickly.
 Currently, students 18 years and older can complete the online course, which includes a virtual field day, to become certified.

-To learn about hunter education requirements or find a course, new hunters should visit the WDFW hunter education webpage at https://wdfw.wa.gov/hunting/requirements/education/basic.
+To learn about hunter education requirements or find a course, new hunters should visit the WDFW hunter education webpage.